 VBY-376 for the Treatment of Liver Fibrosis in Patients with Nonalcoholic Steatohepatitis

 Our product candidate, VBY-376, is a potent cathepsin B inhibitor.
 We are developing VBY-376 as an orally-delivered drug for the treatment of nonalcoholic steatohepatitis, or NASH.
 In our preclinical testing using standard disease models, VBY-376 reduced and reversed liver fibrosis.
 We have completed a Phase 1 clinical trial of VBY-376 in 46 healthy volunteers, using an initial formulation of the drug.
-We plan to enter into Phase 1 clinical trials with an enhanced formulation of VBY-376 in the second half of 2015 and, if successful, into clinical trials in NASH patients in 2016.
+The next steps in the development of VBY-376 would be to develop an enhanced formulation of VBY-376 and then enter into Phase 1 clinical trials.
 We believe a small molecule inhibitor of cathepsin B, such as VBY-376, may reduce and potentially reverse fibrosis in patients with fibrotic liver diseases.

 NASH is a serious liver disease in which fat accumulation in the liver induces chronic inflammation, leading in later stages to progressive fibrosis that may result in cirrhosis and liver failure.
 Approximately eight million people in the United States suffer from NASH, for which there is no currently approved disease-modifying therapeutic.
 In the United States, at least 900,000 NASH patients have advanced liver fibrosis or cirrhosis due to the disease.
 NASH is the third leading cause of liver transplant in the United States and accounts for 10% of liver transplants.